-Licensing - This program regulates and limits air emissions from a variety of sources within Maine through a statewide permitting program.
-This site outlines the permitting process and list sources that require permits for air emissions, either by overall source, specific device, or by pollutant
+Licensing - This program regulates and limits air emissions from a variety of stationary and area sources within Maine through a statewide permitting program.
+This site outlines the permitting process and list sources that require permits for air emissions, either by overall source, specific device, or by pollutant.

 Meteorology - This program evaluates the air quality impacts of emissions from local sources and out-of-state sources contributing to long-range transport, to produce technical analyses of existing air quality problems and alternative control strategies, and to produce daily air quality forecasts for the public.

 Mobile Sources - This program implements strategies to reduce air pollution from motor vehicles, engines, and the fuels used to operate them, and by encouraging travel choices that minimize emissions.
 These "mobile sources" include cars and light trucks, heavy trucks and buses, nonroad recreational vehicles (such as dirt bikes and snowmobiles), farm and construction machines, lawn and garden equipment, marine engines, aircraft, and locomotives.